 The Office of Admissions is open Monday-Friday from 8:30 am to 5:00 pm; phone hours are 9:00 am to 5:00 pm.
 Interviews are offered between 9:00 am and 3:30 pm, Monday through Friday.

 back to top

 Early Action Program

 A nonbinding Early Action Plan is available to first-year candidates.
 Applications and all required credentials are due by November 15.
 Applicants will be notified of admission decisions by the end of December and have until May 1 to respond.
-Early action applicants will be considered for merit scholarships, music, or science scholarships.
+Early action applicants will be considered for merit scholarships.
 See Merit-Based Scholarships for Entering Students for additional details.

 First-year students who wish to be considered for regular decision must submit their application and all required credentials by January 15 for the fall semester and November 1 for the spring semester.
-Candidates applying by this deadline will be considered for merit scholarships, music, or science scholarships.
+Candidates applying by this deadline will be considered for merit scholarships.
 See Merit-Based Mills Scholarships for Entering Students for additional details.
 Fall applicants will be notified of an admission decision by mid-March.